desktopui/silver-bullet/docs/motivation.md

 In 2018 Apple said that iOS developers earned $34 billion at App Store.
 That figure is 28% higher than the $26.5 billion from 2017.
-It's incredibly competitive market, iOS apps, and still you probably would have better chance to get paid by doing apps for iOS, not macOS.
+It's an incredibly competitive market, iOS apps, and still you would probably have better chance to get paid by doing apps for iOS, not macOS.

 The mobile has [overtaken](https://netmarketshare.com/device-market-share?options=%7B%22dateLabel%22%3A%22Custom%22%2C%22attributes%22%3A%22share%22%2C%22group%22%3A%22deviceType%22%2C%22sort%22%3A%7B%22share%22%3A-1%7D%2C%22id%22%3A%22deviceTypes%22%2C%22dateInterval%22%3A%22Monthly%22%2C%22filter%22%3A%7B%7D%2C%22dateStart%22%3A%222017-03%22%2C%22dateEnd%22%3A%222019-01%22%2C%22plotKeys%22%3A%5B%7B%22deviceType%22%3A%22Mobile%22%7D%2C%7B%22deviceType%22%3A%22Desktop%2Flaptop%22%7D%5D%2C%22segments%22%3A%22-1000%22%7D) desktop in many ways, including traffic: